jhpyle/docassemble/_docs/config.md

 your server.
 Thus, you may wish to secure the `api key` using IP addresses, and secure the `google maps api key` using "Referer" headers.

+If you use the [Google Cloud Translation API] for the feature in Utilities that translates system phrases into other languages, you can control how many phrases are translated in a single request to the API.

+{% highlight yaml %}
+google translate words at a time: 40
+{% endhighlight %}

+The default number is 20.

 ## <a name="service account credentials"></a>Google service account credentials